clintonboys/clintonboys.com/content/now/index.md

 ## New website

 I just finished revamping this site by migrating it to Hugo!
-I made a bunch of changes and improvements along the way - you can read more details about it [here]({{< ref "projects/hugo-migration" >}}).
+I made a bunch of changes and improvements along the way &mdash; you can read more details about it [here]({{< ref "projects/hugo-migration" >}}).

 ## Work